What IS detailing?

 A full detail consists of thorough cleaning inside and out, including the following:

 Auto detailing will remove light scratches and blemishes from car exteriors.
 It will restore the color and shine of your vehicle, and a clean interior and carpets recaptures that new car look and feel!
-Keeping it clean regularly will prolong its life.
+Keeping it clean regularly and adding car wax or ceramic coating will prolong its life.

 How often should my car be waxed and why?

 When you notice water is no longer beading up on your car, or your car just doesn't shine, it's time to wax.
 Waxes are designed to protect and produce a durable high-gloss finish, and making cleaning (washing and drying) the paint surface easier.

 My paint looks faded and has scratches; can detailing make it look new again?